Ntropish/s-validator/docs/validators/union.md

 ## Usage

-The `s.union()` function takes an array of schemas as its only argument.
+You pass an array of schemas to the `validate.identity` property in the configuration object.

 ### Union of Primitive Types